Senetas/crypto-cli/README.md

 ```bash
 LABEL com.senetas.crypto.enabled=true
 ```
-In their `Dockerfile` will be supported.
+in their `Dockerfile` will be supported.
 For the moment, only images that were built on the same machine and have never been removed from it are supported.
 This means that the ideal test image is one that was freshly built.
 A compliant Dockerfile is provided in the `test` directory.